 The most effective approach is one that involves communication between representatives of the groups involved.
-Students have been encouraged to seek assistance with staff membeos programs, which may be available at schools MTSS Restorative Practices (RP) circles, mentors, school nurses, teachers, school counselors, principals, school psychologists, pupil personnel workers, school resource officers, school social workers, and schol administrators.
+Students have been encouraged to seek assistance with staff members or programs, which may be available at schools MTSS Restorative Practices (RP) circles, mentors, school nurses, teachers, school counselors, principals, school psychologists, pupil personnel workers, school resource officers, school social workers, and school administrators.